riccardo-negri/reti-logiche-2022-Montanari-Negri/HowTo/VivadoUsage.md

 We don't use `IP Integrator`.

 ### Vivado Docs
-Select `Language Templates` on the Flow Navigator left sidebar.
+Select `Language Templates` on the Flow Navigator sidebar.

 ### Testbench
-Select `sim_1` folder, right click, click `add sources`, select `add or create simulation sources` (it will not be include in the synthesis), make sure `copy sources into project` is checked --> creates/imports .vhd file.
+To create or import .vhd file: select `sim_1` folder, right click, click `add sources`, select `add or create simulation sources` (it will not be include in the synthesis) and make sure `copy sources into project` is checked.